 Whether you’re looking for an IOP program or just need follow-up care after stepping down from higher levels of treatment, On Demand Counseling has flexible options to meet your needs.
 Here are some options you can engage with.

 - Outpatient Group Counseling.
-Often used as the next step after IOP, outpatient group counseling might also be an option for those looking for support as they move from inpatient rehab to regular life.
+Often used as the next step after IOP, outpatient group counseling might also be an option for those looking for a support system as they move from inpatient rehab to regular life.
 Benefits of these groups include assistance and support in maintaining sobriety and a somewhat structured system that you feel like you belong to and can lean on as you transition to the next level of recovery.

 - Individual Counseling.
 When you need a safe space to continue working on your sober skills or working through other issues that threaten your recovery, individual counseling can be a good option.
 You meet with your counselor weekly, every two weeks or once a month via a schedule that works for you.
 Discussion topics are also highly personalized and might range from marriage or parenting to career challenges or depression.
 Individual counseling lets you delve more deeply into your own challenges and needs than group sessions allow.